 Your stream key will then populate.
 Copy it to your clipboard and paste it into the Stream Key field in Livestream's Simulcast menu.

 Twitch provides more information about recommended encoder settings here.

-In the Periscope app, navigate to Settings > Advanced Sources.
+In the Periscope app, navigate to Profile then scroll down and select Settings.